Nayorokōkō Station: History

-The station was opened as Higashi-Fūren Station (風連駅) on 20 September 1956.
+The station was opened as Higashi-Fūren Station (東風連駅) on 20 September 1956.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Hokkaido.
 In 2018 the city of requested that the station be relocated at the city's expense 1.5 kilometers towards Wakkanai as most of the passengers were students of Nayoro High School.
 This was implemented on 12 March 2022 and the station renamed on that date.

 Passenger statistics

 During fiscal 2022, the station was used on average by 2 passengers daily.